 Reality says that wired networks are proven faster than wireless or Wi-Fi.
 The major reason is the separate cable used to directly connect the computer to the network resulting in faster data transmission.
 A wired network also is more secure for your online teaching since it is not weighed down by unnecessary traffic interference.

-Using Wi-Fi can be considered as long as you have a stable internet connection or a plan that secures you a sure internet transmission that will not compromise your online class.
+Using Wi-Fi can be considered as long as you have a stable internet connection or a plan that secures you a sure internet transmission and will not compromise your online class.

 I would highly recommend a portable hotspot so you get both an internet backup at home and a moving router that can allow you to communicate with your class even while away from home.
 This is your chance to travel the world while teaching online.